Back

 Not every report can be called a technical one.
 Let’s figure out the difference between a technical report and a non-technical one.

-So, a technical report is a document that gives in-depth technical information.
+So, a technical report is a straightforward document that gives in-depth technical information.
 A non-technical report contains other types of information – more general ones.
-A popular report is a good example of a non-technical report.
-A popular report is a short document that describes the state’s or government’s financial performance.
+A popular article is a good example of a non-technical report.
+A published article is a short document that describes the issue of a system, such as the state’s or government’s financial performance.

 Structure of a Technical Report